AC Repair in Baltimore, MD

 When to Replace Your AC System

-Many people are unsure whether their air conditioning unit is in need of AC repair or if a replacement is needed.
-Fortunately, there are some tell-tale warning signs you can keep an eye out for.
+Many people are unsure whether their air conditioning unit requires AC repair or if a replacement is necessary.
+Fortunately, there are some telltale warning signs to keep an eye out for.
+Warning signs include:

 - The age of your system: Most experts, including the officials at EnergyStar.gov, say that an AC system that’s nearly 10 years old, or older, could be ripe for failure.
 While some cooling systems last longer, it’s common for increased AC repairs and performance problems to appear as the average system approaches its 10th birthday.

-- Spiking utility bills: Sometimes, a higher-than-normal utility bill has to do with the weather for the past month or two.
+- Spiking utility bills: Sometimes, a higher-than-normal utility bill is due to the weather of the past month or two.
 But when you notice a couple of months of higher utility bills without any reasonable explanation, the most likely culprit is an AC system struggling to cool your home.

-- Uneven cooling: Perhaps the upstairs is cool and comfortable while the downstairs won’t dip below 80 degrees, or vice-versa.
+- Uneven cooling: Perhaps the upstairs is cool and comfortable, while the downstairs area won’t dip below 80 degrees, or vice versa.
 As cooling systems move toward the need for replacement, you’ll often notice uneven temperatures throughout the home.
 In some cases, the system struggles to adequately cool rooms furthest down the air duct system from the main unit.

 - Signs of moisture: Whether you see drips that indicate a leak or signs of condensation in the duct system, moisture that wasn’t previously present is a sure sign that the system either needs to be fixed or replaced.
-The moisture is a concern because it can breed mold, which can cause problems for people in the home with respiratory problems such as asthma and allergies.
+The moisture is a concern because it can breed mold, which can cause problems for people in the home who have respiratory issues such as asthma and allergies.

 - Odd noises: Is your cooling system making banging noises or other loud noises that you’ve never noticed before?
 That’s a common sign that the system is failing, according to experts.
-Sometimes, unusual noises also signal the need for AC repairs, but we’ll come out and let you know whether it’s time to buy a new system or not.
+Sometimes, unusual noises also signal the need for AC repairs, but we’ll come out and let you know whether it’s time to replace your system or not.

 - Frequent repairs: An AC repair or two doesn’t mean that your system is on its final legs.
 Yet, all cooling systems require more repairs as they get older.
 The more frequently you need to call for AC repair, the better the chance that your cooling system is about to fail.